Restore Your Smile with Dental Veneers

 Because porcelain veneers are made in a lab, two visits are required to complete the smile transformation.
 Before bonding final veneers, we evaluate the coloring, shape, size and proportion in relation to surrounding teeth.
 If necessary, small revisions can be made here in the office prior to placement.
 Because porcelain veneers are considered a permanent enhancement, it is important that you feel satisfied with your new smile before we complete the bonding process.

-How To Protect Dental Veneers
+How to Protect Dental Veneers

-Once veneers are in place, they can actually strengthen the tooth to which they are bonded.
+Once your dental veneers are in place, they can actually strengthen the tooth to which they are bonded.
 However, it is important to take good care of these restorations and your teeth, in order to avoid cavities at the margins, or failure.
 Some helpful tips include:

 - Brushing regularly